MicrosoftDocs/dynamics365smb-docs/business-central/admin-upgrade-sales-to-cds.md

 ---
-title: Upgrading an Integration with Dynamics 365 Sales| Microsoft Docs
+title: Upgrading an Integration with Dynamics 365 Sales
-description: Learn how to get Dynamics 365 Business Central ready to integrate with Dynamics 365 Sales.
+description: Learn how to move your Dynamics 365 Business Central integration with Dynamics 365 Sales to the latest version.
-services: project-madeira
-documentationcenter: ''
 author: bholtorf

 ms.service: dynamics365-business-central